Vega Build Flavors

 component-ids = ["com.amazondeveloper.keplervideoapp.qa.main"]

-**To avoid disruption while attempting to replicate this on your existing build pipeline please note that utmost discretion is required with or without using the script.
-Like always, please back up your work.
-To safeguard your existing setup, it is strongly recommended that you work off of a new branch until desired outcome is verified.**
+To avoid disruption while replicating this on your existing build pipeline, please back up your work.
+It is strongly recommended that you work off a new branch until the desired outcome is verified.